muyangren907/flask_tg/wuyusile_examples/README.md

 * Usable as: **user and bot**.
 * Difficulty: **easy**.

-Trivial example that just prints all the updates Telegram originally sends.
+Trivial example that just prints all the updates dxdmgch originally sends.
 Your terminal should support UTF-8, or Python may fail to print some characters on screen.